DevExpress-Examples/asp-net-mvc-spreadsheet-work-with-database/Readme.md

     </connectionStrings>
     ```

 4. Create a helper class that works with the database.
-The class should be able to get a document from a database as an array of bytes and save the document as a byte array back to the database:
+The class should be able to get a document from a database as an array of bytes and save a byte array back to the database:

     ```cs
     public class DataHelper {